Bad Luck Is All I Have

 Bad Luck Is All I Have is an album by American jazz saxophonist Eddie Harris recorded in 1974 and 1975 and released on the Atlantic label.

 Reception

-The Allmusic review stated "Eddie Harris had nearly as many voices as sax timbres -- ranging from nasal, sly asides to electronically strangled yowls and even falsetto.
+The Allmusic review stated "Eddie Harris had nearly as many voices as sax timbres – ranging from nasal, sly asides to electronically strangled yowls and even falsetto.
 But none of these Eddie Harrises, nor the spirited percussive help of Willie Bobo, could save the humdrum, mostly R&B-based material that he created for this album".
+Many people, however, enjoyed Harris' often hilarious songs on this and its companion album "That is Why You are Overweight," and Bradley Bobo's innovative work on the Fender Bass Six instrument has rarely been equalled, not even by Cream's Jack Bruce, who tried the instrument and discarded it after their first LP.

-Despite this, the album has avid fans.
+The album has avid fans for good reasons.

 Track listing

 All compositions and lyrics by Eddie Harris, except where noted.